Skip to Main Content

 When was the last time you used an em dash?
 When was the last time you saw an em dash?
 ChatGPT uses then very frequently.

-Overused Words and Phrases List
+Overused Words and Phrases

 The linked document below has been compiled from various Internet sources.
 Again, it has to be stressed that the use of these words and phrases in a text cannot definitively identify a text as having been written by ChatGPT; this is simply a list of words and phrases that appear in ChatGPT-generated output more often than in human writing